top of page

 Decoding the EU General Purpose AI Code of Practice: What It Means for Risk, Compliance, and Responsible Innovation

-On July 9, 2025, the European Commission released the final version of the General-Purpose AI (GPAI) Code of Practice—a voluntary, yet highly influential framework designed to help AI model developers, deployers, and integrators align with the EU AI Act, which begins applying to GPAI models on August 2, 2025.
+On July 9, 2025, the European Commission released the final version of the General-Purpose AI (GPAI) Code of Practice.
+This framework is voluntary but highly influential.
+It is designed to help AI model developers, deployers, and integrators align with the EU AI Act, which will apply to GPAI models starting August 2, 2025.

-For Socium Security clients—particularly mid-market software and AI providers who build for or integrate into Fortune 500 enterprises—this Code represents both a compliance signal and a product assurance roadmap.
+For our clients at Socium Security, especially mid-market software and AI providers who serve Fortune 500 enterprises, this Code represents both a compliance signal and a product assurance roadmap.

-The Code of Practice is a non-binding, voluntary instrument created in collaboration with major GPAI providers, the European Commission, and independent experts.
-It serves as a “safe harbor”—those who align with the Code are presumed to be in compliance with the relevant sections of the AI Act.
+The Code of Practice is a non-binding, voluntary instrument.
+It was created in collaboration with major GPAI providers, the European Commission, and independent experts.
+It serves as a “safe harbor”—those who align with the Code are presumed to be in compliance with relevant sections of the AI Act.

-It is not limited to generative AI; any model that could be widely deployed and adapted across contexts (e.g., foundation models) falls under its scope.
+This document isn't limited to generative AI; it encompasses any model that could be widely deployed and adapted across various contexts (e.g., foundation models).

 Five Core Areas of the Code